hperrin/svelte-material-ui/packages/ripple/README.md

 ## Using a sentinel element for a ripple

-Usually, you'll want to leverage `::before` and `::after` pseudo-elements when integrating the ripple into MDC Web components.
+Usually, you'll want to leverage `::before` and `::after` pseudo-elements when integrating the ripple into SMUI components.
 If you can't use pseudo-elements, create a sentinel element inside your root element.
 The sentinel element covers the root element's surface.

 ```html
 <div class="my-component">